sjhendricks/SUPERCOMPUTING/assignments/assignment_04/README.md

 https://github.com/cli/cli

 Navigate to README.md on the site.
-Then scroll down to locate "releases" hyperlink.
+Then scroll down to locate "releases page" hyperlink.

+Once there, navigate to "releases" at the top left from the current page/version.

 Find the version 2.74.2 (page 3 when I looked) on the releases page.